Happy-Coding-Clans/vue-easytable/examples/src/docs/en/ve-table/column-resize/basic.md

 :::anchor Column Drag

-You can hover the mouse between two columns and drag
+You can hover the mouse between two columns and drag.If the column width is not set, the default is 50px

-:::demo 1、Set the min width of resize column through `columnMinWidth`<br>2、Get the callback method of resize column changes through `sizeChange({ column, differWidth, columnWidth, tableWidth })`
+:::demo 1、Set the min width of resize column through `columnMinWidth`<br>2、Get the callback method of resize column changes through `sizeChange({ column, differWidth, columnWidth })`

 ```html
 <template>